On this page

 https://{yourOktaDomain}/api/v1/groups/{memberGroupId}

-A specific client application (opens new window)
+A specific client app (opens new window)

 https://{yourOktaDomain}/oauth2/v1/clients/{clientId}